Home

 Since the UK DAB radio service incorporates digital error correction technology, good reception of your local transmitter may be possible by using the telescopic aerial provided with many portable DAB radios.

-For good DAB reception, aerials should be mounted with vertical polarisation (IE with the rods vertical) to match the polarisation of the transmitter.
+For good DAB reception, aerials should be mounted with vertical polarisation (I.E. with the rods vertical) to match the polarisation of the transmitter.

 Directional DAB aerials, (also known as 'beam' or 'yagi antennas') are ideal to improve DAB reception in poor signal areas or for out of region reception.

-The author gets good reception of London DAB multiplexes in Newbury, West Berkshire using an indoor Blake 5 element yagi mounted in the loft (see picture left) with a Bit Error Rate of around 0.007 maximum or 94- 96% signal quality according to my Pure DAB Evoke 2S radio.
+The author gets good reception of London DAB multiplexes in Newbury, West Berkshire using an indoor Blake 5 element yagi mounted in the loft (see picture left) with a Bit Error Rate of around 0.007 maximum, or 94- 96% signal quality according to my Pure DAB Evoke 2S radio.

 My first taste of DAB DX came on October 27th 2009, when good reception of Leicester Sound and BBC Leicester from Copt Oak was possible in Newbury on my Pure DAB Radio with its built-in telescopic aerial (at a distance of approximately 100 miles).